 Current Lab Members

-Project description: Investigating the human and policy dimensions of invasive plants management on non-industrial private forestlands.
+Project description: Investigating the human dimensions of invasive plants management on non-industrial private forestlands.

 Education: B.A., Economics, Kalamazoo College, Kalamazoo, MI (2013).